-The Southeastern Conference's Eastern and Western Division winners met in Atlanta's newly constructed Mercedes-Benz Stadium to battle for the league championship and the right to represent the conference in the College Football Playoff.
-The 27th-annual title game was played on December 1 and was televised nationally by CBS Sports.
+The Southeastern Conference's Eastern and Western Division winners will meet in Atlanta's Mercedes-Benz Stadium to battle for the league championship and the right to represent the conference in the College Football Playoff.
+The 28th-annual title game will be played on December 7 and will be televised nationally by CBS Sports.